sejjy/mechabar/README.md

 ## Customization

 - You can change the colors in [theme.css](/theme.css) and [theme.rasi](/rofi/theme.rasi) to match your system theme.
-- You can remove existing modules or add new ones from the [modules](/modules/) folder.
+- You can replace existing modules or add new ones from the [modules](/modules/) folder.
 For a complete list of available modules, visit the [Waybar Wiki](https://github.com/Alexays/Waybar/wiki).

 ## Roadmap

 Here are some features and improvements planned for future versions:

-- [ ] Theme switcher
 - [x] Install script
 - [x] Rofi Bluetooth menu
 - [x] Rofi power menu
+- [ ] Theme switcher

 ## Credits